Squarespace is one of the most popular website builders in the market and is used by thousands of creators to build their online presence.

 In addition, you can create a good-looking sales page, accept payment through a well-optimized checkout page, create coupons, add 1-click upsells and even collect EU VAT for your courses.

-Finally, Teachable is very reasonably priced (starts from $0/month) and their pay as you grow model works well for almost all creators.
+Finally, Teachable is reasonably priced (starts from $0/month) and their pay as you grow model works well for almost all creators.

 If you wish to explore the Teachable platform further, you should check this in-depth Teachable review guide.